stephenbradshaw/ad_ldap_dumper/README.md

 # Controlling attributes returned

+By default all attributes are collected for the categories of information listed above.
+This is the `*` attributes query condition.
+This ensures you get all the relevant information, but also drammatically increases information collected and storage requirements and a lot of the information likely wont be useful.
+There are a few options that can be used to change which attributes are collected.

-As well as the previously mentioned `-query-config <filename>` option, you can also specify `-attributes <attributes_list>` to specify the attributes for each object that will be returned for queries.
+As well as the `-query-config <filename>` option mentioned in the previous section, you can also specify `-attributes <attributes_list>` to specify the attributes for each object that will be returned for every query run.
 The provided value should be a comma seperated list of attributes to query.

-The following attributes are needed for the tool to operate and will be added to the list of provided attributes if not already provided.
+The following attributes are needed for the tool to operate and will be added to the list of provided attributes if not already included.

 ```
 objectSid,distinguishedName,name